MarekSchiffer/pgu/macOS_arm64/02. Chapter 3 - maximum/Readme.md

 adr x1, data_items
 ldr x0, [x1]
 ```
-adr is a 6Bit opcode (5Bit + sf), uses one Register (5 Bit) and 21 Bits to
+adr is a 6-Bit opcode (5-Bit + SF), uses one Register (5-Bit) and 21 Bits to
 load the address. $2^21/1024 = 2048 = 2 MiB$ or 2MB for non nerds.
 adr can therefore reach any address in +/- 1MB of the program counter.
 The linker will then replace the data_items with the address as an immediate value.
 ### Indirect Addressing Mode (Memory Pages)
 Up until now we had list in our .text section.
 That's necessary on macOS to
 use ldr or adr.
+However the .text section is read only on macOS and most other operating systems.
-However, normally we'll store data in the .data section.
+Storing data takes place in the .data section.
-After all we can load  data in the .text section but not write to it.
 To access data in the .data section, we use the command adrp address pages.
 Memory on arm machines is separated into pages.
 Normally 4KB wide.
 To
 get the address into a register, we proceed as follows:
 ```
 adrp x1 data_items@gotpage
 ```
 Please note the part @gotpage is an assembler directive.
-On ach-O file systems, we'll often
+On MACH-O file systems, we'll often
 use @page instead.
-On a Linux system with an ELF files system an different assembler directive is needed.

-adrp works differently than adr!
-As adr, adrp has a 6Bit opcode (5Bit + sf), uses
+adrp works differently than adr.
+As adr, adrp has a 6-Bit opcode (5-Bit + SF), uses
-one register (5 Bit) and has 21 Bits left to load an address.
+one register (5-Bit) and has 21 Bits left to load an address.
 So what does it do differently
 than adr?
-First, it truncates the last 3 Bytes (12 Bit) to get to an even page number.
+First, it truncates the last 3 Bytes (12-Bit) to get to an even page number.
 For example,
-if the pc is pc = 0x0000000100003f50 it will zero out the last 12 Bits to pc = 0x0000000100003000.
+if pc = 0x0000000100003f50, it will zero out the last 12 Bits to pc = 0x0000000100003000.
 Therefore all instructions with a pc within 4096 Bits (512 Bytes) will give the same address.
 The 21 Bits are still used to calculate an address but now the 3 Bits are used to space out the target address. i.e
 $4096 * 2^21 = 2^12 * 2^21$.
 To get this in GiB, we get $2^33/2^30 = 8$.
 Making addresses in the
 range of +/- 4GB accessible.
 However, not every address since the 4096 were arbitrarily cut short.
-In practice this means from every given point in the program code the linker you can only access labels
+In practice this means from every given point in the program code, the linker can only access labels
 in chunks of 512 Bytes.
 For example if the value would be 1 it would evaluate to 1* 4096 or 0x1000,
 returning the address 0x0000000100004000.
 If it were 65537  we would arrive at 65537 * 4096 =  0x10001000
 and at the address would be 0x0000000110004000 Everything within a page needs to be additionally added.
 This can be achieved with the help of the assembler directive gotpageoff.
 On macOS and the Macho-O file system,
 we'll often use @pageoff instead.
 Again, both are not arm64 assembly instruction.
 ```